josephmisiti/sweep-bot/README.md

 ## Usage

 Once the bot is running, it will listen for new issues and pull requests.
 When a new issue or pull request is created, the bot will automatically assign it to the appropriate team member based on the issue or pull request's labels.

-## Contributing

-If you'd like to contribute to Sweep, please fork the repository and create a pull request with your changes.
-We welcome all contributions!

-## License

-Sweep is licensed under the MIT License.
-See `LICENSE` for more information.